kelseyn12/carecircle/PRIVACY_POLICY.md

 ## Children's Privacy

-Care Circle is not intended for children under 13.
+CareCircle Connect is not intended for children under 13.
 We don't knowingly collect information from children under 13.
 If you believe we have collected information from a child under 13, please contact us immediately.

 ## Important Disclaimers

-- **Not a medical device**: Care Circle is not a medical device and doesn't provide medical advice
+- **Not a medical device**: CareCircle Connect is not a medical device and doesn't provide medical advice
 - **Not HIPAA-covered**: We're not a healthcare provider, so HIPAA doesn't apply
 - **Voluntary sharing**: You choose what information to share with your circles